-You can load an archive by selecting the archive opening key on the main interface.
+You can load an archive by selecting the archive opening key in the main interface.
 A list of the archives pops up, including the time and duration of the monitoring, the patient's name and ID.
 Select the required one and then select Load to load the archive to the main interface.
 The loaded data starts from the left end of the screen.
 You can review the data by using reviewing keys.

-Move the cursor away from the trace control tools to return to the real-time main interface.
+Move the cursor away from the trace control tools, or touch any place out of the trace window on the screen to return to the real-time main interface.